 The sword is solid, blades can be changed (anything can be changed, really), and when you screw it together, it doesn’t get loose, unlike the Kvetuns, which tend to loosen up from a lot of cutting.

 As I said, the rapier felt strange at first.
 It has more blade presence and feels heavier than 1100 grams.
 And I am used to arming swords around that weight and more.

 Of course, I immediately brought it to my instructor – Miroslav Lesichkov.
 He is not a rapier man, but he has a lot of experience with antiques and swords in general.
 Just recently he was at the exhibition of the Solinger Klingenmuseum in Germany and he had a chance to handle some awesome historical rapiers.

-He said that the Pike Armory one handles closer to originals than the Kvetuns other people in our school has.
+He said that the Pike Armory one handles closer to originals than the Kvetuns other people in our school have.
 Not like originals – it is still lighter, more flexible, and not as dynamic – but closer.

 That doesn’t mean the Pike Armory is some sort of sidesword-rapier, or “sword-rapier”, or whatever weird term you want to use.
 It is a rapier.
 It just has more blade – mass, presence, everything.